Hallgrímskirkja church in Reykjavik in the snow.

 Snow in Reykjavik

 So, how much does it snow in Reykjavik?
-As you might imagine, the winter is when the capital experiences the most snowfall, between the months of late October through to late April.
-December and January typically experience the most snowfall, with an average 1-inch accumulation, though sometimes up to two inches or more during these periods.
-If you plan to be visiting during these months, don’t be too concerned about your visit being disrupted.
+As you might imagine, winter is when the capital experiences the most snowfall, between the months of late October and late April.
+December and January typically bring the most snowfall, with an average 1-inch accumulation, though sometimes up to two inches or more during these periods.
+If you plan to visit during these months, don’t be too concerned about your visit being disrupted.
 Reykjavik is prepared for snow and you can still get out and enjoy the sites without trouble.

 More about Weather in Reykjavik

 In terms of temperatures in Reykjavik, you might be surprised.
-Many people expect Iceland to be extremely cold, when in reality, it’s one of the milder Nordic countries.
+Many people expect Iceland to be extremely cold when in reality, it’s one of the milder Nordic countries.
 During the colder months (November to April) you can expect high temperatures up to about 4C (40F) and lows dipping down to roughly -2C (28F).
 Explore our blogs to find out more about the warmest times and best times to visit Iceland.
+You can also learn about Iceland’s temperatures month by month

 Back